mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

-on the equipment necessary for Ship Integration but essentially the talent calls for one or more psions to become a physical part of the ship’s fabric, connecting directly to its control and drive systems and using their psionic powers to influence its performance.
+on the equipment necessary for Ship Integration but essentially the talent calls for one or more psions to become a physical part of the ship's fabric, connecting directly to its control and drive systems and using their psionic powers to influence its performance.
 Such a high degree of integration may come at a cost: Ship Integrated psions may have to commit to surgical procedures to become wired-in to